 Admissions and Records has implemented the process of record scanning for all incoming records as well as indexing.
-A set of guidelines has been created by the Records Department to assist personnel in digitizing archival records using the OnBase system.
-This systematic approach has resulted in significant progress with a little over half of all historic file folders completed.
-Due to COVID-19 office closures and the shift of the onsite work priorities as a result, staff have not been able to work on this project regularly although progress is still being made.
+A set of guidelines was created by the Records Department to assist personnel in digitizing archival records using the OnBase system.
+This systematic approach resulted in significant progress with a little over half of all historic file folders completed.
+Due to COVID-19 office closures, this project paused to address immediate student needs.
+Since the return to campus, staff have continued to make progress on this project.